Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Gradient Masking Effect by Adaptive Stepsize

-Both RK4 and DOPRI5 are fourth order numerical ordinary differential equation methods, where DOPRI5 enjoys a simple error estimate for adaptive stepsize choice \cite{dopri}.
+Both RK4 and DOPRI5 are high (fourth or fifth) order numerical ordinary differential equation methods, where DOPRI5 enjoys a simple error estimate for adaptive stepsize choice \cite{dopri}.
 In DOPRI5, it uses six function evaluations to calculate both fourth- and fifth-order accurate solutions, whose difference is taken as the error estimate of the fourth-order solution.
-Adaptive stepsize is adopted in DOPRI5 when the error estimate is within the tolerance specified by ${\tt tol}$.
-Therefore in the second experiment, we investigate the influence of changing error tolerance ${\tt tol}$ in DOPRI5.
+Adaptive stepsize is adopted in DOPRI5 when the error estimate is within the tolerance specified by absolute error and relative error tolerances $({\tt atol},{\tt rtol})$, both set to be ${\tt tol}$ here \cite{haierODE}: